-As a US active duty soldier or veteran, am I eligible for an application fee waiver?
+As an US active duty soldier or veteran, am I eligible for an application fee waiver?

-Yes, as a GMAC Military-Friendly Business School, we will waive the $200 application fee for active duty US military personnel, veterans and retirees.
-Please contact Debbie Macedonia to discuss their fee waiver.
+Yes, as a GMAC Military-Friendly business school, we will waive the $200 application fee for active duty U.S. military personnel, veterans and retirees.
+Please contact Andrew Walizer to discuss their fee waiver.

 Does my military experience count as professional experience?